JuliaGeometry/DelaunayTriangulation.jl/README.md

   - [Example](#example)
 - [A note on Voronoi tessellations](#a-note-on-voronoi-tessellations)

 This is a package for creating (unconstrained) two-dimensional Delaunay triangulations.
 The great package [ExactPredicates.jl](https://github.com/lairez/ExactPredicates.jl) is used for all geometric predicates.
 There also exist routines for building the convex hull (from the triangulation), and currently commented-out Voronoi tessellation code (see some discussion at the end).
 Much of the work in this package is derived from the book *Delaunay Mesh Generation* by Cheng, Dey, and Shewchuk (2013).
 Point location is implemented using the jump-and-march algorithm of Mücke, Saias, and Zhu (1999); see `jump_and_march`.
 I hope to eventually build up to constrained Delaunay triangulations, weighted Delaunay triangulations, etc., when I eventually find the time.
+Mesh refinement is also a priority.

 The package has two algorithms for computing Delauanay triangulations, namely de Berg's method from de Berg et al. (1999), and the Bowyer-Watson algorithm as presented by Cheng, Dey, and Shewchuk (2013). de Berg's method is the slowest of the two, and has less features, so we recommend the Bowyer-Watson algorithm in the function `triangulate_bowyer`.
 Keep reading for more examples, and see the tests for more features.
+You can also see the `writeups` folder for some (very) rough code that I used while testing some of this code -- I make no promises that all the code there still works.

+I provide a PDF in the README, called `DelaunayTriangulation.pdf`, that outlines some of my working for the algorithms used in this package.
+I have tried to keep up with it, but feel free to ask about it or raise any issues that are in the document.
+I plan on rewriting it once I eventually add constrained/weighted Delaunay triangulations in the future.

 Feel free to use the issues tab for any questions / feedback / etc.